Hospitality industry guide 45 min - Instant certificate

 Your Manual Handling Certificate is valid for 3 years.
 After this period, a refresher course is recommended.
 Some hospitality chains require annual refresher training as part of their safety programmes.

-Start Your Hospitality Manual Handling Training
+Start your Hospitality Manual Handling Training.

 Join thousands of hospitality workers who have completed their certification with us.